creativecommons/cc-signals/README.md

 ## Welcome!

 This Creative Commons (CC) repository contains a draft proposal for CC signals.
 CC signals is a framework for a simple pact between those stewarding data, and those reusing it for AI development.
 CC signals provide a set of shared ground rules for an AI ecosystem that is mutually beneficial.
-They are currently intended for use by those stewarding collections of content and other assets used as data for AI development.

 ### 🚀 Start here